DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

     - TLS is also what provides security for HTTPS (HTTP SECURE)
     - TLS was formerly known as SSL (Secure Socket Layer) and developed by Netscape, but it was renamed to TLS when it was standardized by the IETF
 - VPN client software  (for example Cisco AnyConnect) is installed on END DEVICES (for example company-provided laptops that employees use to work from home)
-- These END DEVICES then form SECURE TUNNELS to one of the company’s ROUTERS / FIREWALLS acting as a TLS SERVER
+- These END DEVICES then form SECURE TUNNELS to one of the company’s routers / FIREWALLS acting as a TLS SERVER
-- This allows the END USERS to securely access RESOURCES on the company’s INTERNAL NETWORK without being directly connected to the company NETWORK
+- This allows the END USERS to securely access RESOURCES on the company’s INTERNAL network without being directly connected to the company network

 ![image](https://github.com/psaumur/CCNA/assets/106411237/f4a77cb7-9d42-4daa-9a25-630c0fb260cf)